Defect-induced spin textures in magnetic solids: Discussion

 \section{Discussion}

 We have presented a comprehensive theoretical analysis of spin textures induced by lattice defects, in particular, nonmagnetic vacancies, in ordered noncollinear magnets. {Our results explain the apparently conflicting results in the literature about the exponent of the power-law tail in the distance dependence of vacancy induced spin distortions \cite{Henley01,Wollny11,Weber12}.
-Besides space dimension, the corresponding power-law exponent is determined, by symmetry of the torque, which in turn depends on the magnetic structure.
+Besides space dimension, the corresponding power-law exponent is determined, by symmetry of the canting field source, which in turn depends on the magnetic structure.
 Perhaps the most striking example of this conclusion is provided by the $q=0$ and the $\sqrt{3}\times\sqrt{3}$ states, on a kagome lattice.
 Both states have locally the same $120^\circ$ magnetic structure albeit with different arrangements of spin chiralities.
-Such a difference leads to different decay laws of the spin distortions: $1/r^2$ ($q=0$) and $1/r$ ($\sqrt{3}\times\sqrt{3}$).}
+Such a difference leads to different decay laws of the spin distortions: $1/r^2$ ($q=0$) and $1/r$ ($\sqrt{3}\times\sqrt{3}$).} Another example, is the triangular lattice antiferromagnet with the $1/r^3$ decay law for the vacancy-induced spin texture, which changes to the much slower $1/r$ dependence in the presence of an arbitrary weak orthorhombic lattice distortion.

 The developed elastic-type theory is inherently concerned with the long-wavelength physics.
 While input from the lattice scale is important and useful, such in the case of determining the multipolar nature of a defect mentioned above, our theory yields the long-distance asymptotics and not necessarily the full quantitative form of the distortion at short distances.